Animal Resources Core

 The General Instrumentation Core provides access to scientific instrumentation including high speed and ultra centrifuges, scintillation counters, cryostats, plate readers, spectrophotometers, and gel-imaging systems.

-The General Instrumentation Core is managed by Aric Rogers, Ph.D.
+The General Instrumentation Core is directed by Aric Rogers, Ph.D.

 The Light Microscopy Facility (LMF) provides various confocal and widefield light microscopes as well as expert staff to provide training and assistance in their use.
 Details are provided on the LMF webpage.